 TWM: Holy sh*t, Ellie!
 (Both laugh) Tell us a brief synopsis of your book.

-E: It’s about a girl who has dreams abot an apocalyptic flood.
+E: It’s about a girl who has dreams about an apocalyptic flood.
 She’s trying to get away from them and goes off to the city, but things only get worse.
 Even though it seems crazy to her, elements from her dreams are making their way into her real life.
 There are some interesting characters, some intense moments, and a bit of humor.

 TWM: Wow, that sounds intriguing.
 Great name too.